Canadian Ultimate Championships: History of ultimate and disc sports in Canada

 Ultimate is a team sport played with a flying disc.
 The object of the game is to score points by passing the disc to members of your own team, on a rectangular field, 120 yards (110m) by 40 yards (37m), until you have successfully completed a pass to a team member in the opposing team's end zone.
-In the early 1970s, Ken Westerfield introduced ultimate along with other disc sports North of the 49th parallel at the Canadian Open Frisbee Championships, Toronto (1972-1985) and the Vancouver Open Frisbee Championships (1974–1977).
-In 1979, Ken Westerfield and Chris Lowcock, created the Toronto Ultimate Club (TUC).
+In the early 1970s, Ken Westerfield and Jim Kenner (Discraft founder) introduced ultimate along with other disc sports North of the 49th parallel at the Canadian Open Frisbee Championships, Toronto (1972–1985) and the Vancouver Open Frisbee Championships (1974–1977).
+In 1979, Ken Westerfield and Chris Lowcock created the Toronto Ultimate Club (TUC).
 The Toronto Ultimate Club is one of the ultimate's oldest leagues.

 The first Canadian Ultimate Championships (CUC) were held for the open division in Ottawa in 1987, produced by Marcus Brady and Brian Guthrie.
 OCUA subsequently hosted the 1993, 1999, 2002, 2011 and 2017 Canadian Ultimate Championships.

 Canada has been ranked number one in the Ultimate World Rankings several times since 1998 in all the Ultimate Divisions (including Open and Women's) according to the World Flying Disc Federation.

 In 2013, as a founding partner, the Toronto Ultimate Club presented Canada's first semi-professional ultimate team, the Toronto Rush to the American Ultimate Disc League (AUDL).
-In their first season they went undefeated 18-0 and won the AUDL championships.
+In their first season they went undefeated 18–0 and won the AUDL championships.
 The American Ultimate Disc League and the now defunct Major League Ultimate (MLU) are the first semi-professional ultimate leagues.

-Upcoming Championships

-The 33rd championships, CUC 2019, will be held in Edmonton, Alberta, August 11–18, 2019.

-CUC 2019 Mixed will take place in Brampton, Ontario, August 22–25, 2019.